 Applications for this opportunity are open during the spring semester each year.
 Scholarship funds will be awarded to one deserving student the following fall semester.
 For more information about this scholarship, please contact Paige Hackney (email@example.com).

-Several scholarships are available for incoming students who are not yet enrolled in the Honors Pathway Program.
+Scholarships are available for transfer students who are not yet enrolled in the Honors Pathway Program.

-Incoming first-year and community college transfer students who plan to major in electrical engineering technology, mechanical engineering technology, or computer network and system administration are invited to apply for the Engineering Technology Scholars-IMPRESS program, which includes $4,500 annually and an additional $2,500 stipend for transfer students.
+Transfer students who plan to major in electrical engineering technology, mechanical engineering technology, computer network and system administration, cybersecurity, or mechatronics are invited to apply for the Engineering Technology Scholars-IMPRESS program, which includes $10,000 annually and an additional $2,500 stipend for a seven-week research bridge program the summer before their first semester.

 We also encourage students to apply for the following externally-funded opportunities.
 As part of the Pavlis Honors College, you may qualify for priority admission and scholarship consideration through our NCHC membership.